KeyanSong/431-2018/slides/class20/README.md

 1. Dr. Love's comments on your Survey Comparison Plan materials (from Task D).
 2. The data files you will need to actually do Project Study 1.
-3. Materials to help you merge and combine data sets for the Project (particularly in Study 1), and to help you perform simple imputation using the `simputation` package in R, for any missing data that appears in your Project Study 1 or Study 2.
+3. Materials to help you merge and combine data sets for the Project (particularly in Study 1), and to help you perform simple imputation using the `simputation` package in R, for any missing data that appears in your Project.

 ## Minute Paper Feedback